 It deserves to be read.

-This investigation is built from the publicly-available Traffic Engineering Report and signed Improvement Plans for ENGCIP-25-0004, supplemented with FHWA national data and US Census population figures.
-If you have additional public records, public-comment transcripts, council vote tallies, or correspondence on the Durango and Yuma intersection decision, contact us.
+This investigation is built from local reporting on the City of Buckeye’s intersection decision, FHWA national safety data, and US Census population figures.
+If you have public records, public-comment transcripts, council vote tallies, the engineering report, or correspondence on the Durango and Yuma intersection decision, contact us.
 We publish primary-source documents in full where the facts warrant it.

 Related Coverage

-For the legal and process context, see Brandon Millam’s guide to Arizona car crash law, Stephanie Ramirez’s car crash first 48 hours, the car crashes practice overview.
+For the legal and process context, see Ron DeBrigida’s guide to Arizona car crash law, Stephanie Ramirez’s car crash first 48 hours, the car crashes practice overview.

 Frequently asked questions

-What did the Buckeye Traffic Engineering Report actually say about the Durango and Yuma intersection?
+What did Buckeye decide at the Durango and Yuma intersection?

 How fast is Buckeye growing, and what does that mean for traffic at this intersection?